informalsystems/cosmwasm-to-quint/README.md

 2. The tests also require a trace.
 By default, it will look for the `quint/test.itf.json` file, but you can change this path in the test file.
    The trace is some execution from the Quint model, which the test will attempt to reproduce in your contract.
+You should always use the `--mbt` flag to tell Quint to include test-relevant information to the trace (this option is available from Quint `v0.20.0`).

 There are a number of ways to obtain a trace, but the simplest one is:

 ``` bash
 quint run quint/my_model.qnt --mbt --out-itf=quint/test.itf.json